-1. Accept application forms from amalgamated or transferred programs.
+1. Receive wage/staffing information from amalgamated or transferred programs.

 2. Transfer wage enhancement funding from the former licensee to the amalgamated or transferred program.

 Provided the following applies:

 - There are no substantial changes to either the program offered or staff employed under the new arrangement, - The transformation supports continuity of care and program viability, and - The CMSM and DSSAB has mechanisms in place to ensure accurate information and accountability for the transfer of funding.